printvis/documentation/docs/Docubee/DocubeeSetup.md

 ![Image](./SetupAssets/image14.png)

 -   Do this for each report type that you want to use Docubee for signatures

+-   For the Artwork Approval report, you will need to go to **PrintVis Docubee Report Selection Setup** until we can update the PrintVis Report Selection
+    Setup page to allow for outside customizations and apps to extend the list.

 ### Adding Docubee Documents to PrintVis Folders